Want to help improve React Navigation? Your help would be greatly appreciated!

 - Big Pull Requests

 And here are a few helpful resources to aid in getting started:

 Note that we used Yarn in the examples below but you're welcome to use NPM instead.

 You can't write code without writing the occasional bug.
-Especially as React Navigation is moving quickly, bugs happen.
+Especially as React Navigation is in beta and moving quickly, bugs happen.
 When you think you've found one here's what to do:

 - Search the existing issues for one like what you're seeing.
 If you see one, add a 👍 reaction (please no +1 comments).
 Read through the comments and see if you can provide any more valuable information to the thread

 - If there are no other issues like yours then create a new one.
 Be sure to follow the issue template.